Incheon Entry Requirements

 Prohibited Items

-- Firearms, ammunition, and explosives - unless with special permit
+- Firearms, ammunition, and explosives without prior government authorization

 Restricted Items